 Focused on the development of user-centred service and learning opportunities in academic libraries.

 Focused on major international development issues and trends in Latin America.

-Developed and teach the School’s only Massive, Open, Online Course on issues and trends in openness in libraries, using the OpenEdX learning management platform.
+Developed and taught the School’s first Massive, Open, Online Course on issues and trends in openness in libraries, using the OpenEdX learning management platform.

 Maggio, L., Stranack, K., and Saltarelli, A. (2016).
 Crowdsourcing the Curriculum: A MOOC for Personalized, Connected Learning.
 Educause Review.

 MacGregor, J., Meijer-Kline, K., Owen, B., Stranack, K., and Willinsky, J. (2013).
 The Public Knowledge Project: Open Source e-Publishing Services for Your Library.
 In A. P. Brown (Ed.), Library Publishing Toolkit.
 Geneseo, IDS Project Press.

 MacGregor, J., Stranack, K., and Willinsky, J. (2013).
 The Public Knowledge Project’s Open Source Tools for Open Access.
 In S. Bartling & S. Friesike (Eds.), Opening Science: How Science 2.0 is Changing Research, Scientific Collaboration and Publishing.
 New York, Springer.